AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/miscellaneous/importing-assets-with-adobe-experience-manager.md

 ---
 # Importing Assets with Adobe Experience Manager {#importing-assets-with-adobe-experience-manager}

-The Asset Picker allows Marketo customers to access, select, and import AEM assets into Marketo's Design Studio. **Admin permissions are required**.
+The Asset Selector allows Marketo customers to access, select, and import AEM assets into Marketo's Design Studio. **Admin permissions are required**.

 >[!AVAILABILITY]
->
 >
 >Not all customers have purchased this feature.
 Please contact your Customer Success Manager for details.